Total Solar Eclipse 2017 – Sawtooth Mountains, Idaho, USA

 I had decided not to eat, the previous night, so the aroma of my food wouldn’t attract bears.
 Once headed up the trail I discovered that this decision was affecting my energy.
 That, in conjunction with nausea from the ever increasing smoke, gave me serious pause about the safety of continuing.
 But I was really very close now and, with so many hikers in the vicinity, far from being alone if something unexpected happened.
 A steady stream of folks had been making their way up that mountain and most seemed to be kind and caring individuals.
 Happy to be there, happy to see others there, happy to share the experience.
 There is much can said about those who find pleasure hiking in the mountains… it requires a certain mindset to work so hard for such a simple, sometimes profound, reward.
 I may not qualify as one of that rarefied crowd, but I do enjoy the fruits of a mountain hike, especially this one.
 Stubbornly, I pressed on.

 I had scarcely found my walkin’ legs when the steep talus slope, guarding The Hanging Meadow, loomed before me.
-On one side, stood I. On the other, a tiny creek could be heard but not seen, cascading through broken boulders, on its way to an emerald meadow below, punctuated by a pair of deer grazing tranquilly.
+On one side, stood I. On the other, a tiny creek could be heard but not seen, cascading through broken boulders, on its way to an emerald meadow below, where a pair of deer peacefully grazed.
 Traces of the trail could be spotted alongside the invisible creek, leading up to massive, ancient, Ent-like Whitebark Pines, standing sentinel at the entrance to The Hanging Meadow.
 And between?
 A scramble over sharp edged boulders of every size and shape, where the multiple choice trail vanished and reemerged at its own discretion.
 Soon, and without incident (other than leaving a 3″ long chunk of my walking stick wedged between some boulders), I was across the talus and headed up the trail.

 Arrival at The Hanging Meadow, flanked by looming peaks and ridges, was like walking into yet another Tolkien scene… perhaps similar to approaching Rivendell.
 Cool, green and shady; a respite for the weary.
 At this altitude the UVs are especially strong so the heat from the Sun quickly becomes oppressive.
 Shade, here, is a much cherished commodity as even a short time hiking in the intense direct sunlight can be taxing.
 The small pond, visible in satellite imagery, did not survive the summer and had evaporated down to a tiny puddle.
 Underground, however, its heart was still beating… revealed by the tiny cascade that obstinately made its way down, along the edge of the talus slope, to the verdant meadow below.
 With my goal so close at hand, and the clock ticking down to Totality, I paused only long enough to regain my strength for the final leg of the hike in.
 I had long since decided I could not summit Thompson, so my destination was now tantalizingly close.
 It was around 9:00am, and Totality would not occur until 11:30am, Mountain Time.
 I was going to make it!